Elphador/wcoin/README.md

 # wcoin
-a tool that help to get unlimited amount of wcoin airdrop
+a tool that helps to get unlimited amount of wcoin airdrop